marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h4 id="notificationFeature"> 4viii.
 Notification Reminder </h4>
   <p>
    24 hours before the actual day of the consultation, a notification will be sent out to notify users of their upcoming consultations.
-  Any changes to the consultation made by the teaching assistants/professors will be notified to the students in the event the consultation has been confirmed or rejected by the teaching assistants/professors.
+   All users involved in a consultation will be notified if there is a consultation created, consultation booked, or if consultation request is
+   "Confirmed" or "Rejected".
   </p>